-3. Rules for the Campaign
+2. Rules for the Campaign

-- a.
-Use of Email Privileges - i.
+a.
+Use of Email Privileges

+- i.
 Email Group Ownership.
 Individuals must not campaign by email to an email group unless the group is owned by that individual through mcommunity.umich.edu and was created for campaigning as indicated by the group name.
-Individuals are prohibited from collecting student email addresses for campaigning from email groups they do not own. - ii.
+Individuals are prohibited from campaigning to students by email without their consent. - ii.
 Penalties.
 Violations are based on the number of ineligible email recipients, resulting in the assessment of the following maximum penalties:

-a. <40 recipients: 1-2 demerits.
+- a. <40 recipients: 1-2 demerits.

-b.
+- b.
 40-99 recipients: 3-4 demerits.

-c.
+- c.
 100+: 4+ demerits.